c-florist/formicarium/README.md

 ## TODO

+### Currently working on
+1. Dynamic ant population: Ants should spawn and die on X ticks.
+Track amount of food in nest, and when it reaches X amount spawn new ants.
+1. World creation with parameters: Allow user to specify parameters (starting number of ants, starting number of food sources, number of obstacles, ant spawn rate, max food sources).

 ### Improvements
 1. Add a collision system with obstacles, i.e. boulders.
 1. Improve pheromone following system so it influences direction to specific food source instead of nearest one.
 1. Add `to_nest` pheromones.
 1. Visualise pheromone trails.
-1. Dynamic ant population: Ants should spawn and die on X ticks.
-Track amount of food in nest, and when it reaches X amount spawn new ants.
 1. Make the procedural world generation more interesting: More obstacles, more interesting background textures.

 ### Proposed features